austinjdean/pls/README.md

 `-l: I'm Feeling Lucky`
 `-s: search using Google Scholar`
 `-i: search using Google Images`
-`-m: increase sass - search using Let Me Google That For You`
+`-m, --sass: increase sass - search using Let Me Google That For You`
 `-d: debug flag - prints the URL that pls will open`
 `-h, --help: display usage information and exit`